RennyLi/rennyli.github.io/_pages/about.md

 I am actively seeking Ph.D. positions starting in Fall 2025.
 If you are looking for a dedicated and self-motivated candidate, feel free to contact me at jingquanli@link.cuhk.edu.cn.

-Outside of my academic pursuits, I am a passionate music enthusiast and drummer, with a love for metalcore and fusion music—Bring Me The Horizon and ONE OK ROCK are among my favorite bands.
+Outside of my academic pursuits, I am a passionate music enthusiast and drummer, with a love for metalcore and fusion music—[Bring Me The Horizon](https://www.bmthofficial.com/) and [toe](https://www.toe.st/) are among my favorite bands.

 Thank you for taking the time to learn about me.
 I look forward to connecting and exploring how we can collaborate to make a positive impact through technology and shared passions.

 # 🔥 News
+- *2024.12*: 🏆 Awarded the 2024 Undergraduate Research Award for the project "Dissecting Emotional and Semantic Entropy: A Study on Their Influence in Selective Auditory Attention" at The Chinese University of Hong Kong, Shenzhen.
+- *2024.11*: 🥇 Ranked 4th in the 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP) EEG Music Classification Challenge.
 - *2024.09*: 🎉 Finalist in the ICSR 2024 Robot Design Competition.
 Presented PASIR, a multimodal emotion prediction robot using BCI-driven emotion models.
 - *2024.05*: 🧠 Began work on Protein Interaction Prediction: Deep Learning Benchmarking and Visualization under Prof. Gang Cao at Shenzhen University of Advanced Technology.
 - *2024.05*: 🎓 Initiated research on Multimodal Fusion for Neonatal Asphyxia Prediction with Prof. Xiang Wan at the Shenzhen Research Institute of Big Data.